 - Link building with content pieces shouldn’t be treated as a start-to-end campaign – if you get an opportunity to push some content that’s not brand new, but it’s relevant, go for it.

-- Outcomes for the business are just as important than the number of links built.
+- Outcomes for the business are just as important as the number of links built.
 If you only got 2 links, but both drive traffic and/or sales leads, you did as good a job as if you built 100 links that did neither.
 Both are beneficial and should be kept in mind.

 Hopefully, this guide should help you feel a bit closer to getting people to care about your content.
 If you have any questions or any tips you think would be good to add, get in touch with us!